In the neighbourhood: Mersch

 Shopping & Services

 Just across the bridge you’ll find a Cactus supermarket (near the roundabout), which is also home to hairdresser Ferber.
-For some serious retail therapy head north to the Topaze shopping centre and retail park where you’ll find C&A, Esprit, Action, HiFi, Brico,and Intersport, in addition to the supermarkets Match, Lidl and Colruyt.
-You can find a full list of shops, including hairdressers, beauty and perfume outlets, toys and sports shops here.
+For some serious retail therapy head north to the Topaze shopping centre and retail park where you’ll find C&A, Esprit, Action, HiFi, Brico,and Intersport, in addition to the supermarkets Match, Lidl and Colruyt, and two more hairdressers.
+A Grand Frais is due to open in the area next to Burger King on 23 November 2022.
+You can find a full list of shops, including hairdressers, beauty and perfume outlets, toys, sports and book shops here.

 There’s a pharmacy in the Marisca Centre, and a second one at Place St Michel, and if you need flowers head to Route d'Arlon in Mersch for Fleurs Floresque.